RichtersFinger/peerChat/README.md

 # peerChat

-A minimal self-hosted peer-to-peer chat application written in python (Flask+Socket.IO-backend) and TypeScript (React-frontend).
+A basic self-hosted peer-to-peer chat application written in python (Flask+Socket.IO-backend) and TypeScript (React-frontend).

 It is
 * platform-independent,
 * easy to setup and use,

-and features for example
+and offers for example
-* message queues (auto-resend if peers are offline)
+* message queues (auto-resend if peers are offline), or
+* handling application updates via UI.

 See the [demo-gallery](./gallery/gallery.md) for some impressions.